ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 * difficulty maintaining consistent validation
 * reduced scalability

-PowerShell automation provides a way to encode the administrative process into a repeatable workflow.
+PowerShell automation provides a way to encode administrative logic into a repeatable workflow.

 The objective is therefore not simply to execute commands faster.

-The objective is to make the administrative logic:
+The objective is to make the administrative process:

 * repeatable
 * predictable